Gifts & Inheritances

-However, the executor of the decedent’s estate may increase the basis of certain property that beneficiaries acquire from a decedent by up to $1.3 million, but the increased basis cannot exceed the fair market value of the property at the date of the decedent’s death.
-The executor may also increase the basis of certain property that the surviving spouse acquires from a decedent by up to $3 million, but the increased basis cannot exceed the fair market value of the property at the date of the decedent’s death.
+The executor of the decedent’s estate may increase the basis of certain property that beneficiaries acquire from a decedent by up to $1.3 million (plus certain unused built-in losses and loss carryovers, if applicable), but the increased basis cannot exceed the fair market value of the property at the date of the decedent’s death.
+The executor may also increase the basis of certain property that the surviving spouse acquires from a decedent by up to an additional $3 million, but the increased basis cannot exceed the fair market value of the property at the date of the decedent’s death.
 The executor of the decedent’s estate is required to provide a statement to all heirs listing the decedent’s basis in the property, the fair market value of the property on the date of the decedent’s death, and the additional basis allocated to the property.
 Contact the executor to determine what the basis of the asset is.

 - Tax Topic 703, Basis of Assets

 - Publication 4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010